NEED MORE HELP?

 Decision on an application

-• The FCA takes a decision on the application within 3 months of receipt (assuming the FCA has all of the necessary information and documentation), or – 12 months (if the application is incomplete).
+• The FCA takes a decision on the application within 3 months of receipt (assuming the FCA has all of the necessary information and documentation), or up to 12 months (if the application is incomplete).

 How long does it take to obtain a UK EMI license?